marceloroland/betssonTest/README.md

 ### 2. Start the Emulator
 Open Android Studio > Virtual Device Manager
-Start a device running Android 11 or higher.
+Start a device running Android 16.0.

 ### 3. Start the Appium Server
 In your terminal: